Jordan Hoffman July 19, 2013

 Kristen Wiig is a national treasure.
 Her comic timing is virtually unmatched among her peers.
 It’s the looseness in her own skin.
-She knows when to go broad and when to underplay, and little reaction shots and bounced moments that add extra color to the story are as much to be celebrated in “Imogene” as anywhere else.
+She knows when to go broad and when to underplay, and little reaction shots and bounced moments that add extra color to the story are as much to be celebrated in “Girl Most Likely” as anywhere else.
 Unfortunately, there’s a movie surrounding these little bright spots, and that movie is hollow, uninteresting and false.

 We open with Wiig as a wealthy Manhattanite surrounded by fabulous friends.
 She doesn’t quite fit in, though.
 Her makeup isn’t perfect, she stumbles a bit in conversation and she neither went to Andover or Spence — she’s from New Jersey.
 Her cold boyfriend dumps her in a cab, though it is tough to see why he’d have ever moved in with her in the first place.
 After a fake suicide attempt that doctors think are real, we discover something: she’s “quirky.”

 It’s not just she who’s quirky, it’s the whole family.
 Mom Zelda (Annette Bening) agrees to take her into observatory custody, so it’s back to Ocean City (the town one removed from Atlantic City, but twice as tacky) to a home with a flag that reads, “It’s 5 O’Clock Somewhere.”